yhat/benchdb/README.md

 # gobenchdb
-Store your go test benchmark data in a database
+Store go test bench data in a database